skyth3r/Skyth3r.github.io/content/articles/removing-drm-from-kindle-books.md

 No. Just don’t distribute the DRM-free books you have as that would be illegal.

 {{< notice note >}}
-There a several guides online that explain how to do this, I initially followed those methods but I got some errors when following these guides.
+There are several guides online that explain how to do this.
+I initially followed those methods but I got some errors when following these guides.

 Below I’ve listed the steps that worked for me.
-You might find that this exact approach might not work for you.
+Bear in mind that this exact approach might not work for you.
 {{< /notice >}}

 ### Prerequisites
 You’ll need a Kindle eReader or the Kindle app on your machine.
 I personally used my Kindle eReader for this process.

-Note - I use MacOS so these steps will be MacOS specific but the steps are similar if you are using a different operating system.
+Note - I use macOS so these steps will be macOS specific but the steps are similar if you are using a different operating system.

 ### Steps

 1. First download [Calibre](https://calibre-ebook.com).
-It’s a free open source e-book manager.
+It’s a free open-source e-book manager.
 2. Once you have Calibre installed, you’ll need to download the [NoDRM plugin](https://github.com/noDRM/DeDRM_tools/releases).
 3. Open the settings/preferences menu within Calibre and then click plug-ins under ‘Advanced’
 4. Click the ‘Load plug-in from file’ option and then select the noDRM zip file you downloaded